StrengthArthur/alx-system_engineering-devops/0x01-shell_permissions/README.md

-execute permission to the owner and the group owner and read permission to other users to the file hello
+Execution permission to owner group and users